 - Yesterday both the MI loss plot and RR loss plot died at around the same time.
 The plots were on different consoles with one on the new DPM and the other on the old DPM.
 It is probably not a DPM issue.

 - I believe the majority of instances the plots are not actually dying but rather showing stale blm readings, the majority of stacktraces I get are from Operators aborting the displays

 - The stacktraces from instances when the display was not aborted are not consistent.

 - The plots run without issue for a day or so before “dying”, though sometimes they “die” immediately upon restart.

 - Occasionally, when the plots are restarted they show one pulses losses with an old timestamp (Sometimes from hours ago) and never show further updates.
 I believe this suggests the BLM profile buffer is stale.

 - Twice now the Operators have resorted to restarting all the BLM nodes to get the displays working and this does fix the problem

 I’m adding some error checking to the displays to try and capture what is actually happening.

-#8 Updated by Richard Neswold over 2 years ago
+#8 Updated by Richard Neswold about 3 years ago